-My life did a 180 degree turn.
+My life did a 180 degree turn around before and after my 58th birthday.
+Our son had moved out as an adult and was on his own.
+My husband died of a heart failure.
 After a year by myself I adopted two cats.
 Life became a little simpler.
 (Both of my sons were adults and married or in a relationship.)
 In the process I had to evaluate my life and make plans.
 I had to be open minded to new ideas and changes in my lifestyle.

 I had to “woman up.”
 I had family and friends who gave moral support and helped me when I needed them.
 I decided to stay in the house we bought 7 years earlier; a three bedroom house with a yard full of trees that I loved.

-Then a year later another complication popped up.
-I developed sciatica from two moderately bulging discs in my lower back, to go with the small one in my neck.
+Then a year later another challenge hit me.
+I developed sciatica from two moderately bulging discs in my lower back, (to go with the small one in my neck).
 I also had degenerative disc disease.
 My hospital would not allow me to work until the doctor’s physical restrictions were lifted.
 I could easily damage my back while caring for heavy patients or just lifting something over 20 pounds.

 Over time and through trial and error my attitude towards myself changed.
 I realized that I could learn or figure out most of the things that needed to be done.
 I was smarter and more creative than I ever realized.
 I could also adapt well to major life changes (after only an initial panic on a few occasions).
-I actually enjoyed the “challenges” most of the time.
+I turned “changes” to “challenges” many times.

 So these are a few major lessons I learned.